jspsych/jsPsych/docs/overview/building-surveys.md

 #### Multiple pages

 You can specify 'elements' as a top-level property in the survey JSON, and those elements will be shown on a single page.
-If you'd like the survey to have more than one page, then you should add a 'pages' property to the survey JSON object.
-The value of 'pages' should be an array of objects, where each object defines a single page that contains its own 'elements' array.
-In the example below, there are two pages - each page has a set of elements/questions, as well as a page name and title.
+If you'd like the survey to have more than one page, then you can add a 'pages' property to the survey JSON object.
+The value of 'pages' should be an array of objects, where each object defines a single page.
+Each page object should contain its own 'elements' array.

+The example below defines a survey with two pages.
+Each page has a set of elements/questions, as well as some optional parameters (page name and title).

 ```javascript
 const survey_json = {